What is brand strategy and how to make a lasting impact?

 Step 4: Choice of communication axes and marketing levers

 To create a strong brand and communicate your identity, it's not just about advertising.
+It’s the distinctiveness that helps your brand stand out.

 But there is also content marketing (writing white papers, blog articles, etc.) and the inevitable natural referencing.
 Your target audience must be able to find you on Google to get to know your brand!